blrchen/azure-speed-test/README.md

 ## How To Run AzureSpeed
 1. Open **AzureSpeed.sln** in Visual Studio 2015
 2. Replace storage accounts and keys in **AzureSpeed.WebUI\App_Data\setting.json**
-3. Run AdminConsole to initialize storage account, make sure it's laoding correct **settings.json** in step 2
+3. Run AdminConsole to initialize storage account, make sure it loads correct **settings.json** in step 2
 4. You are all set, enjoy!

 ## Built on